Swapnil7058/Pomodoro-app/README.md

 # On Windows
 start index.html

-# On macOS
-open index.html

-# On Linux
-xdg-open index.html
-And that's it!
-You're ready to get productive.

 🤝 How to Contribute
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page if you want to contribute.